We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 2. Pay Off Debt

 According to Forbes, construction loans are harder to qualify for because of their flexibility.
-You’ll need a credit score of at least 680.
+You’ll likely need a credit score of at least 680 to secure the loan.
 Pay off any debt, make payments on time and do everything in your power to get your score as high as possible so you’ll qualify for the loan.

 3. Save a Downpayment

-You should also save 20% of what you think the final cost will be.
+It’s a good idea to save at least 20% of what you think the final cost will be.
+That is often the minimum required.
 Again, construction loans are a bit trickier.
-In addition to a high credit score, they often require a substantial down payment.
 Start saving now so you’ll have the necessary money to secure the funding to build your dream home.

 4. Create a Project Timetable